 The concept is very simple — sensors at an entrance measure the number of people coming and going.
-The sensors use infrared technology that counts each time a beam is broken and some systems can also provide data on whether someone is coming or going.
+The sensors use infrared technology that counts each time a person passes a set point.
+Advanced sensors, like the Vector 4D people counter, can also provide data on whether the person is coming or going.
 People counters are easy to use and install, but what benefits do they actually provide?

 Building a bank of business intelligence

 Insight into a bricks and mortar store is often difficult to come by.